Undergraduate MUR-POL298-2021

 At the completion of this subject students will be able to:

-- understand and analyse the political dynamics of the world economy
+- Demonstrate a critical understanding of and analyse the political dynamics of the world economy

-- research, develop and deliver written and verbal analyses of contemporary international economic issues.
+- Research, develop and deliver written analyses of contemporary international economic issues.

 - Introduction to international political economy (IPE)